OpaceDigitalAgency/smashingappsv2/src/tools/article-smasherv2/docs/developer-guide.md

 ### AI Service Integration

-Article Smasher v2 now uses a unified AI service architecture that is shared across all SmashingApps.ai tools.
+Article Smasher v2 is fully integrated with the unified AI service architecture that is shared across all SmashingApps.ai tools.
 The integration consists of:

 1. **Shared AI Services**: Located in `src/shared/services/`, these provide a common interface for all AI providers:
    - `AIService.ts`: Base interface and registry for all AI providers